ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: digital_edge_script_trigger_source

     Specifies the source terminal for the Script trigger.
-This attribute is used when NIFGEN_ATTR_SCRIPT_TRIGGER_TYPE is set to Digital Edge.
+This attribute is used when :py:data:`nifgen.Session.script_trigger_type` is set to Digital Edge.

     The following table lists the characteristics of this property.